-- o Clearer direction about transparency in comparison of potential alternatives. - Stronger references to avoiding impacts as the hierarchical preference ahead of mitigation or management. - Stronger references to native vegetation removal as an impact. - o Inclusion of reference to Grey-headed Flying Fox as a threatened species of concern. - Stronger references to weeds and pathogens in the context of both biodiversity and agriculture. - Stronger references to land classification in terms of the use of land for higher-value purposes. - Stronger references to potential human health impacts.
+- o Clearer direction about transparency in comparison of potential alternatives. - Stronger references to avoiding impacts as the hierarchical preference ahead of mitigation or management. - o Stronger references to native vegetation removal as an impact. - o Inclusion of reference to Grey-headed Flying Fox as a threatened species of concern. - Stronger references to weeds and pathogens in the context of both biodiversity and agriculture. - o Stronger references to land classification in terms of the use of land for higher-value purposes. - o Stronger references to potential human health impacts.

-The Minister for Planning has now issued the final EES Scoping Requirements.
+The Minister for Planning then issued the final EES Scoping Requirements in December 2020.

-DELWP will provide copies of submissions (redacted as necessary to meet privacy requirements) to the proponent and the matters raised will be shared with the TRG to inform the ongoing development of the EES.
+The former DELWP provided copies of submissions (redacted as necessary to meet privacy requirements) to the proponent and the matters raised were shared with the TRG to inform the ongoing development of the EES.